A*Net: A Scalable Path-based Reasoning Approach for Knowledge Graphs: Abstract

 \section{Abstract}

 Reasoning on large-scale knowledge graphs has been long dominated by embedding methods.
-While path-based methods possess the inductive capacity that embeddings lack, they suffer from the scalability issue due to the exponential number of paths.
+While path-based methods possess the inductive capacity that embeddings lack, their scalability is limited by the exponential number of paths.
 Here we present \method, a scalable path-based method for knowledge graph reasoning.
 Inspired by the A* algorithm for shortest path problems, our \method learns a priority function to select important nodes and edges at each iteration, to \emph{reduce time and memory footprint for both training and inference}.
 The ratio of selected nodes and edges can be specified to trade off between performance and efficiency.
 Experiments on both transductive and inductive knowledge graph reasoning benchmarks show that \method achieves competitive performance with existing state-of-the-art path-based methods, while merely visiting 10\% nodes and 10\% edges at each iteration.
-On a million-scale dataset ogbl-wikikg2, \method achieves competitive performance with embedding methods and converges faster.
-To our best knowledge, \method is the first path-based method for knowledge graph reasoning at such a scale.
+On a million-scale dataset ogbl-wikikg2, \method not only achieves a new state-of-the-art result, but also converges faster than embedding methods. \method is the first path-based method for knowledge graph reasoning at such scale.